 If the buyer does not have duty-free status (and the car is less than 5 years old), the seller must ensure that duties are paid and customs formalities are completed.
 The buyer must give the seller and GSO/Motorpool a letter confirming that the applicable customs duties were paid in full.
 GSO/Motorpool will then help complete the final paperwork.

 How much does an oil change cost?
-It was advised we bring motor oil filters and wiper, should motor oil be included?
+It was advised we bring air filters, cabin filters, oil filters and windshield wipers.
+Should I bring motor oil?